Actors & authorization

 The idea

 Before any operation touches money, the economy has to answer one question: who is asking, and may they do this?
-Every Operation carries an actor — the principal making the request — and a single gate, authorize, runs before any other work.
+Every Operation carries an actor.
+A single gate, authorize, runs before any other work.

 The actor is one of three kinds: a user acting for themself, a trusted system service, or a human operator.
 The gate decides whether that kind of caller may run that kind of operation.
 For a user, it also checks whether they own the accounts the operation drains.